 11:55AM – Minamimachi Bugyousyo (Magistrate’s Office)

 You’d be dashing from theater to theater, and there won’t be time for toilet breaks.
-Do note too that the Ninja Action Show will not permit latecomers, and videography and photography is not permitted: I’m assuming not because they don’t want you to record, but that the stage performance is mostly in low light, and the actors need full concentration and not have light-emitting sources coming on and off.
-Videography and photography is permitted in the other three shows, or at least, there was no signage saying they aren’t.
+Do note too that the Ninja Action Show will not permit latecomers, and videography and photography are not permitted.
+I’m assuming not because they don’t want you to record, but because the stage performance is mostly in low light, and the actors need full concentration without light-emitting sources coming on and off.
+Videography and photography are permitted in the other three shows, or at least there was no signage saying they aren’t.

 Pictures from the performances!